Guadalupe County License Hearing Guide

 How to Prepare

-• Gather Evidence (witness statements, video, etc.): Collect any evidence that supports your case.
-This could include witness statements, dashcam footage, or any other relevant information.
+• Gather Evidence: Collect any evidence that supports your case.
+This might include witness statements, dashcam footage, or any other information that challenges the DPS's claims.

-• Understand What You Can Challenge: You can challenge various aspects of the DPS's case, including the legality of the traffic stop, the accuracy of the breath or blood test, and whether you were properly informed of your rights.
+• Understand What You Can Challenge: You can challenge various aspects of the DPS's case, including the legality of the traffic stop, the accuracy of the breath/blood test, and whether you were actually driving.

 Possible Outcomes

-• Restricted/Hardship License Granted: In some cases, even if your license is suspended, you may be eligible for a restricted or hardship license, allowing you to drive for essential purposes.
+• Restricted/Hardship License Granted: While your license is still technically suspended, you may be eligible for a restricted license, allowing you to drive under specific circumstances.

 Hardship/Restricted License in Texas

-If your license is suspended, you may be able to obtain an occupational license, also known as a hardship license.
+Even if your license is suspended, you may be eligible for an occupational license, also known as a restricted license, in Texas.

 Getting Your License Back